ONMO/OnMobileGamification/README.md

 ```

 #### Enumeration Cases

-case errorHandled
+case unAuthorisedClient
 ```
-Informs the cleint that the error is occured and it is already handled by sdk
+Informs that the client is an unauthorised either the identifier of app is not matched or not registered.
+Please check with OnMobile to know the identifier or to add the app identifier in sdk
 ```

 case invalidKey